Pratham16112002/logseq/pages/Mailer.md

-- We can use multiple SMTP
+- We can use multiple SMTP third party or even our own.
+- ### Implementation
+	-